JoeyFlygare/Timed-Javascript-Quiz/README.md

 ## **Usage**
-To use this quiz simply stroll over to the deployed add at  https://joeyflygare.github.io/Timed-Javascript-Quiz/
+To use this quiz simply stroll over to the deployed site at  https://joeyflygare.github.io/Timed-Javascript-Quiz/

 ## **License**